Legal Information

 2. the ability to pay is dubious, in particular if the registrant or billing contact is insolvent or is in default of bill payments for domain names already assigned or does not pay the advance which the registry may request for the assignment of domain names for amounts in excess of CHF 500.00;

-3. there is an evident risk that SWITCH could make itself legally liable due to the assignment of the domain name.
+3. there is an evident risk that Switch could make itself legally liable due to the assignment of the domain name.
 In these cases the refusal takes place in consultation with the Office for Communications;

-4. the applicant cannot be contacted by SWITCH for queries, or does not reply within 10 working days (including postal delivery time);
+4. the applicant cannot be contacted by Switch for queries, or does not reply within 10 working days (including postal delivery time);

 5. there is suspicion about the registrant applying for the assignment of a certain domain name with intent to damage the interests of third parties.

-Notification of refusal of an assignment of a domain name will generally be given to the applicant and to the other contact persons designated in the request within 14 working days from receipt of the request by SWITCH.
-With the refusal of assignment the processing of the request is considered as completed by SWITCH.
+Notification of refusal of an assignment of a domain name will generally be given to the applicant and to the other contact persons designated in the request within 14 working days from receipt of the request by Switch.
+With the refusal of assignment the processing of the request is considered as completed by Switch.
 The relevant domain name will again become available for assignment.

 The Dispute Resolution Service for .li domain names was set up to resolve disputes over the rights to domain names.